paxdotdev/pax/lab-journal-ss.md

 the same ExpandedNode? (ie slot(0) exists twice in a component).
 Long term it might be nice to allow a component to for example be rendered twice with the same underlying ExpandedNode.
 What would this require?
 Or maybe just dissallow this.

+### Notes Dec 25,

+When parent stacker is updating slot_children, the bounds are being calculated wrongly. need to update from the reference of the slot itself. how do do this but still update the layout of the tree? maybe layout calc should be another pass than the "should recompute children" pass, done directly before rendering on the tree itself.

+- the idea of "attached" needs to stay around, to mange expansions of sub-trees that need to fire on-mount/dissmount events
+- merge update and recompute children (one is simply always calling the other if needed)
+- everything else than "update_children" is as separate passes. (compute_tab is atm what is causing a problem).

+For slot this results in:
+- update_children of stacker both updates the shadow tree and the main component tree (but attached limits events from shadow)